austinlords/notable/README.md

 This was the largest project I ever completed before landing my first software developer job!

-*Update 2023: No updates has been made on the project since early 2020.
+*Update January 2023: No updates has been made on the project since 2019.
 Recently, Heroku shut down and deleted the back-end (lack of use), but you can still view the front-end!*

 ---